THE Best Women's Weightlifting Shoes For Squats | 2018

 Flat soled shoes are the best type of shoes for weightlifting.
 Flat soled shoes allow you to firmly plant your feet on the ground while lifting.
 This is particularly important for lower body exercises as you work to activate the appropriate muscles while driving all your force through your heels.
 Activating the proper muscles for each exercise will ensure your muscle progression without increased risk for injury.

-Next to Nike's Romaleos 2 which are a men's weightlifting shoe, I'd recommend these as a favorite.
-The construction of the metcons is quite sturdy.
-They're constructed with Nike's flywire cables that wrap around your arch and add support.
+The Nike Romaleos 3 is technically a men's weightlifting shoe, but I'd recommend these as my overall favorite.
+The construction of the Romaleo is quite sturdy with straps that wrap around the top of your foot for stability and support.
 The toe is composed of mesh fabric for breathing and the sole is very firm.
 You'll immediately notice the no slip grip which will give you more confidence while performing your squats.
 There's extra room in the toes which is quite comfortable, especially if you're used to wearing shoes that have been too narrow in the past.
 Nike did an excellent job with the sizing on these as they run true to size with a perfect fit.

-A common flat soled shoe, that is inexpensive, available in a wide array of colors and my personal favorite is the Chuck Taylor.
+If you’ve noticed a lot of seasoned weight lifters sporting chucks in the gym, you’re not crazy and there’s a reason why the shoe is often preferred.
+Chuck Taylors are a common flat soled shoe, that is inexpensive, available in a wide array of colors and my personal favorite is the Chuck Taylor.
 They're stylish, and can be easily worn in or outside of the gym.
 It's simply an all-around great shoe for lifting.
-You will find most bodybuilders will recommend and or wear chucks to lift in.
+You will find most bodybuilders will recommend and or wear chucks as an option for lifting if cost is a concern or they’re simply not interested in making an investment in a powerlifting shoe.

 Best All Around Shoes - Cross Trainers